Frequently asked questions about school and welfare services

 What should I do if I think my child needs more support?

 If you believe your child requires additional support, it's always a good place to start by discussing the matter with those who interact with your child at school.
-This could be the preschool head of division, the class teacher in the primary school, or another trusted individual within the school, such as the special education director.
+This could be the preschool head of division, the homeroom teacher in the primary school, or another trusted individual within the school, such as the special education director.
 You can also speak directly with someone from the school service at your child's center.

 What support is available in schools?